 Indian casinos are leaning on their history of offering gambling in California to persuade Californians to vote for Prop 26.
 They’re also characterizing private sportsbook companies as dangers to California’s gambling market and threats to tribal sovereignty.

 Ads from Prop 26 backers claim Prop 27 wasn’t written with Californians in mind — rather that it’s a self-serving measure from sportsbook operators on the East Coast.

 Prop 27 — Mobile Sports Betting From Private Companies

 Prop 27 would legalize mobile and online sports betting in California.

 Private sportsbook companies would secure licenses from the state and partner with tribes in the state to offer their online sportsbooks to Californians, such as DraftKings California.
 Sports betting revenue would fund homelessness and addiction programs in California.
-It would also share some revenue with non-gaming tribes.
+It would also share some revenue with non-participating tribes.

 The private sports betting companies are looking for a stake in what could become the largest online sports betting market in the US, with California having the country’s largest population by far at just under 40 million residents.
 Prop 27 is the private sportsbooks’ attempt to secure the largest stake possible in California’s potential sports betting market.

-Recent ads from Prop 27 backers claim their measure will help the homeless population and the non-gaming tribes that larger California gaming tribes have “left in the dust.”
+Ads from Prop 27 backers claim their measure will help the homeless population and the non-gaming tribes that larger California gaming tribes have “left in the dust.”